Login Icon

 CALL to the Cinema

-We are a group of film lovers who meet every second Tuesday Online via Zoom to intensely discuss the best films currently showing in Calgary theatres.
+We are a group of film lovers who meet on the second and fourth Tuesdays Online via Zoom to intensely discuss the best films currently showing in Calgary theatres.

 Films are chosen democratically.
 This process often allows us to discover the best in contemporary cinema before the films are widely known.